dinschr/dinschrift-shop-api/README.md

-# Dinschrift Shop API – Machine-to-Machine B2B Fulfillment
+# Dinschrift Shop API – Store Fulfillment

-The Dinschrift Shop API is a streamlined REST-style HTTP API for sending print-on-demand textile orders **from one machine to another**.
+The Dinschrift Shop API is a REST HTTP API for automating print-on-demand textile orders.

-This repository describes our **Shop-Centric** fulfillment model.
-Rather than dealing with complex image uploads, DPI calculations, and print coordinates, integrators simply order pre-approved designs directly from their Dinschrift B2B Merch Shops.
+This API is designed exclusively for ordering from your pre-configured custom stores within the Dinschrift Dashboard.
+By utilizing a **Shop-Centric** fulfillment model, you simply order pre-approved designs using a `design_hash` rather than dealing with raw image uploads, DPI calculations, or print coordinates.

-The focus is on:

-- Keeping the integration **frictionless** for developers and low-code tools (Zapier, Make, n8n, etc.).
-- Utilizing a **Shop-Centric workflow** (Order by `design_hash` instead of raw image data).
-- Matching **Dinschrift’s internal workflow** (SKU-based, automated production).
+> **Status**

-> **Status** > This V2 specification is currently in **beta**.
+> This V2 specification is currently in **beta**.
 > Do not rely on it in production without a direct agreement with Dinschrift.

 ---

 ## Who is this for?

-This repository is aimed at:

-- Integrators who want to send **direct B2B POD orders** to Dinschrift.
+This repository is aimed at developers and integrators who want to route orders to Dinschrift via:
-- Developers building:
-  - Custom internal merch tools,
+- Custom internal merch tools
-  - Staff uniform automations,
+- Staff uniform automations
-  - Low-code workflows (e.g., a webhook from Shopify to Zapier to Dinschrift).
+- Workflow automations (e.g., a webhook from Shopify to Zapier to Dinschrift)

-It is designed to abstract away the complexity of print-on-demand, allowing you to focus purely on order fulfillment.

 ---

 ## Documentation

-To keep things simple, all necessary documentation is consolidated right here.
-No subfolders to click through.
+All API documentation and endpoints are consolidated below.

 ### 🔐 Authentication
 All requests must include your API credentials in the headers.
 You can generate these in your [Dinschrift Dashboard](https://beta.dinschrift.ch/account/api-credentials).